Scripter17/url-cleaner/README.md

 For example, amazon product listings are shortened from a paragraph of crap to just `https://amazon.com/dp/PRODUCT-ID`.
 In the past (and possibly the future), extreme cases of this were gated behind a `minimize` flag that would try to only remove tracking stuff.
 It was made the default because I consider the benefit from blending into other URL cleaning programs extremely slim.

+### Misc.

+- For redirect URLs that can be expanded both by clicking on them and by getting the destination from the URL itself (`website.com/go?url=https://...`), it's possible for malicious sources to change the URL so that clicking it and extracting the destination from it give different results.
+There are currently no plans to address this but the issue is known.

 ## C dependencies